owlbarn/owl/src/zoo/specification.md

 ## The naming scheme

-- The naming of a gist: `gid?vid="version_id"?tol="time_str"?pin="true"`
+- The naming of a gist: `gid?vid="version_id"?tol="time_str"`.
+Here `vid` and `tol` are both optional parameters.
-- `vid`, `tol`, `pin` are all optional parameters.
+- `tol` is a threshold value that indicates a gist's tolerance for the time it exists on the local cache.
+Any gist that exists on a user's local cache longer than `tol` is deemed outdated and thus requires update the `vid` from the Gist server before being used.
-  * `tol` is tolerance threshold value.
-Any version that exists on a user's local cache longer than `tol` is deemed outdated and thus requires update when used.
+  * If `tol` is not set, `zoo` will always try to use the latest locally cached version.
-  * `vid` specifies the id of an version of a gist; when not used, it is set to the version that exists on local cache and is within `tol`; if such version does not exist, then the latest version from Gist server will be used.
+  * Currently the format of `time_str` is simple: a string of numbers that indicates seconds.
-  * When `pin` is set, a file ("$gid-$vid.graph") that contains the zoo gist dependency graph of current script will be loaded, so that fixed versions of dependencies will be loaded.
-If such file does not exists in current directory, then the current script will be parsed to generate one. `pin` only works when the version id is specified, otherwise this flag will be ignored.
+- `vid` specifies the id of certain version of a gist.
+When `vid` is not set, it defaults to the latest gist version that exists on local cache for no longer than `tol`; if such version does not exist, then the newest version from Gist server will be used.
+When `vid` is set, the `tol` parameter will be ignored.

 ## How each command understands "gist"